 Pamilacan Island is a bit far, so it’s recommended to spend a night there and wake up early the next morning to (hopefully) see whales and dolphins around the island.
 It depends on the season though, so do your research beforehand.

-If you’re into more extreme sports than just swimming, head on to Danao where you can enjoy a whole day’s worth of adrenaline-pumping activities.
+Danao is one of the best Bohol tourist spots to visit, too, especially for the adventurous travelers.
+In Danao, for example, where you can enjoy a whole day’s worth of adrenaline-pumping activities.
 A must-try is the Plunge, the highest canyon swing in the Philippines at 180m (P700).

 A slightly tamer option would be the zipline (P350), cable car ride (P250), kayaking (P300), caving (P350), or root climbing (P400), among others.
 There’s also a restaurant inside, and for those who plan to stay overnight, basic fan accommodations cost P600/day.

 Bohol has undoubtedly been damaged, yes, and it will take some time before the province will recover.
-However, the beauty of the island remains, reminding us that despite the disasters that beset our country again and again, we remain strong and united, moving in concert to a (hopefully) brighter future.
+However, the beauty of the island remains and there are a lot of Bohol tourist spots that have now recovered.